Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/AretiAndreopoulou.jpg" width="320" style="float:left" hspace="10">
 ####Areti Andreopoulou
-Dr. Areti Andreopoulou is an Assistant Professor in the Laboratory of Music Acoustics and Technology (LabMAT) at the University of Athens, Greece.
+is an Assistant Professor in the Laboratory of Music Acoustics and Technology (LabMAT) at the University of Athens, Greece.
 She has a bachelor’s degree in music studies from the University of Athens (2005) and a Master’s (2008) and a Ph.D degree (2014) in music technology from New York University.
 Her fields of interest include spatial audio, the design and evaluation of immersive environments, auditory displays, acoustics, and data sonification.

 <br>
 <br>